-The company assesses the expected credit losses (ECL) associated with financial assets measured at amortised cost on a forward-looking basis in accordance with the provisions of IFRS 9 'Financial Instruments' (IFRS 9).
-The measurement of ECL reflects an unbiased and probability weighted amount that is determined by evaluating a range of possible outcomes, the time value of money, and reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions.
-ECL are recorded in net revenues.
+The company assesses the expected credit losses (ECL) associated with financial assets measured at amortised cost on a forward-looking basis in accordance with the provisions of IFRS 9.
+Expected credit losses are recorded in net revenues.

 The company's impairment model is based on changes in credit quality since initial recognition of the financial assets measured at amortised cost and incorporates the following three stages: